Token Reward Metrics

 What is GNSS Signal SNR?

 GEODNET adopts the GNSS signal SNR (Signal-to-Noise Ratio) on L1 as an indicator for each tracked GNSS signal quality.
 Please refer to the article: Measuring GNSS Signal Strength for details about GNSS signal SNR.
 Typical GNSS L1 SNR for each satellite should range from 37-45 for an acceptable installation.
 The GNSS signals with SNR below 32 will not be used in GEODNET backend algorithm.
-The following screenshot is the GNSS SNR signal from one online miner.
+The following screenshot is the GNSS SNR signal from one online station.

 Token Calculation based on Satellite No. and Satellite SNR

 Each satellites’ SNR (signal noise ratio) will be recorded.
-Effective satellite number means, only SNR >= 32 satellites will be counted.
+Effective satellite number means, only SNR ≥32 satellites will be counted.

-Previous Reward Ratio (RRR):
+Previous Reward Ratio:

 Reward ratio = 100%, if effective satellite number ≥ 30;